 Investing can be intimidating in the best of times, and this isn’t the best of times.

-That’s where investment apps come in.
+That’s where the best investing apps for beginners come in.
 You can learn the ropes without the trouble of dealing with a financial adviser or the difficulty of finding trustworthy sources on the internet.
 In 10 minutes, with less than $500, you could be set up in a smartly diversified portfolio with a company that will help you learn as you earn.

-Here are some of the best-known apps and “robo-advisers” you could start with, and the strong points for each.
+Here are some of the best investment apps and “robo-advisers” you could start with, and the strong points for each.

 M1 Finance allows you to build a flexible, custom portfolio of individual stocks and funds or choose from dozens of premixed options for free.
-While it will likely appeal to experienced investors — and has a paid option that lets you pick the time of day to invest, among other things — it’s also suitable for beginners who don’t want a lot of hand-holding.
+While it will likely appeal to experienced investors — and has a paid option that lets you trade or invest during an additional time window, among other things — it’s also one of the best investment apps for beginners who don’t want a lot of hand-holding.

 M1 Finance lets you automate your contributions and supports fractional share investing, which is investing in expensive stocks without buying full shares.
 It doesn’t charge any commissions or the management fees that are common elsewhere, but the app can charge a $20 inactivity fee after 90 days for low balances.
 M1 Finance has a minimum account balance of $100, or $500 for retirement accounts.